ory/hydra/UPGRADE.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## 0.11.0

+This release has a minor breaking change in the experimental Warden Group SDK:
+`FindGroupsByMember(member string) ([]swagger.Group, *swagger.APIResponse, error)` is now
+`ListGroups(member string, limit, offset int64) ([]swagger.Group, *swagger.APIResponse, error)`.
+The change has to be applied in a similar fashion to other SDKs generated using swagger.

+Leave the `member` parameter empty to list all groups, and add it to filter groups by member id.

 ## 0.10.0

 This release has several major improvements, and some breaking changes.
 It focuses on cryptographic security